Women at War and Peace

 Gendered Foreign Policy: Female Leaders, Sanctions, and the Use of Force

-Working Paper
+Working Paper (Under Review)

 The recent elections of Netumbo Nandi-Ndaitwah as Namibia's first female president mark a significant moment in a growing global trend of women taking positions as leaders.
 Yet, gender stereotypes and sexism continue to question the capability and authority of women as national leaders.
-Toward this end, building on "double-bind gender bias" that emerges due to persistent gender stereotypes and sexist attitudes toward female leaders, I developed a gendered foreign policy to capture how female leaders decide whether to impose economic sanctions or resort to military force in international crises, depending on the gender of their adversaries.
+Toward this end, building on "double-bind gender bias" that emerges due to persistent gender stereotypes and sexist attitudes toward female leaders, I developed a gendered foreign policy framework to capture how female leaders decide whether to impose economic sanctions or resort to military force in international crises, depending on the gender of their adversaries.
 Using an original survey experiment, I aim to show that (1) female leaders face greater audience costs for imposing economic sanctions (often perceived as overly conciliatory and not calculated, contradicting masculine leadership expectations) than their male counterparts, and (2) audience costs are shaped by the gender of the adversary: female leaders face greater audience costs for using military force against other women than a male-male dyad, given that such foreign policy decisions might be seen as overly aggressive, which conflicts with traditional gender roles.